 At my own expense, I set out to address the issues I felt needed to be addressed.
 I attended the first two years of Wanderlust, I flew to Texas and I held an impromptu Louisiana state yoga regulation meeting attended by seventy yoga teachers and studio owners all over the state.
 I researched Yoga Alliance‘s tax records.
 I attempted to speak with Yoga Alliance at a NAMA conference, but the result was nothing.
 Wasted time and wasted energy.
 Yet, I was still compelled to do what I felt was right.

 What yoga does now is up to them.
-After six years for searching on my own, most yoga teachers have chosen to go along with the Yoga Alliance’s imposed social model of false safety credentials.
+After six years of searching on my own, most yoga teachers have chosen to go along with the Yoga Alliance’s imposed social model of false safety credentials.
 So, as yoga has spoken, I too have the right to speak.

 You have made your choice and I have made mine.

 If people are not concerned for the future of yoga education, then I will not waste my time fighting on my own anymore.
 I have forced myself to let it go.
 Every month I have spoken to a handful of people.
-Every month I am contacted by false profiles from the larger yoga corporations, or other people who offer to help, but are only fishing for information.
+Every month I am contacted by false profiles from the larger yoga corporations or other people who offer to help but are only fishing for information.

 I am aware which entities are contacting me, both past and present, and I will never forget their overt manipulation to impede the progress of yoga.